Pilot Flight Sergeant Jack Carroll

 Recovery of Remains

-Affairs Minister, Bruce Scott, says they have managed to locate the
+Affairs Minister, Bruce Scott, reported they managed to locate the

 families of the other three Australian airmen but have been unable to